TheHive-Project/Cortex4py/README.md

 Cortex4py allows analysts to automate these operations and submit observables in bulk mode through the Cortex REST API from alternative SIRP platforms, custom scripts or MISP.

-# Caution - WIP
-Cortex4py is considered work in progress.
-It is considered *beta* software though we are using it on a regular basis for the use case outlined above.
-It should be sufficient in most situations where you need to interact with [Cortex's REST API](https://github.com/CERT-BDF/CortexDocs/blob/master/api/README.md).
-If not, please feel free to contribute and submit pull requests or [request missing features](https://github.com/CERT-BDF/Cortex4py/issues/new) if you are not comfortable with Python.

 # Features
-This new version of Cortex4py requires a Cortex 2 server and allows the following features:
+Cortex4py 2 is compatible with Cortex 2 and does not work with Cortex 1.
+It can:
 - Manage organizations
 - Manage users
 - Configure analyzers within an organization
-- List and launch analysis
+- List and launch analyzers

-For more details, please refer to the [full documentation](Usage.md)
+For more details, please refer to the [full documentation](Usage.md).

-**Note that Cortex4py 2.0.0+ requires Python 3, and doesn't support Python 2**
+**Note**: Cortex4py 2 requires Python 3.
+It does not support Python 2.

 # Use It
 On macOS and Linux, type: